 --force if you rebased instead of adding new commits.

 Using Milestones and Labels¶

-Issues that require fixing in master, but that also are confirmed to apply to supported stable version lines should be marked with a “Affects Release” label and the corresponding supported stable version label “v0.4.x”.
+Issues that require fixing in master, but that also are confirmed to apply to supported stable version lines should be marked with a “Affects Release” label.

 Projects allow us to layout current pull requests and issues in a manner that enables a more “meta” view regarding major releases.
 We categorize pull requests and issues into several levels of priorities and whether these can be classed as blockers before a release can be attempted.
 Further we can add general notes that someone deems important for a release.

 The changelog will be read by users, so this description should be aimed at SunPy users instead of describing internal changes which are only relevant to the developers.

 The current changelog is kept in the file “CHANGELOG.rst” at the root of the repository.
 You do not need to update this file as we use towncrier to update our changelog.
 This is built and embedded into our documentation.

 Towncrier will automatically reflow your text, so it will work best if you stick to a single paragraph, but multiple sentences and links are OK and encouraged.